aragon/osx/README.md

 1. **The DAO contract:** The DAO contract is where the **core functionality** of the DAO lies.
 It is the contract in charge of:
    - Representing the identity and metadata of the DAO (ENS name, logo, description, other metadata)
-   - Holding and management the treasury assets
+   - Holding and managing the treasury assets
    - Executing arbitrary actions to:
      - transfer assets
      - call its own functions